pimoroni/propeller-hat/documentation/Propeller-IDE-Getting-Started.md

 ###Making sure propman can access your Raspberry Pi's GPIO pins

-We need propman to run as root, so it can access the GPIO pin used for resetting Propeller HAT:
+On Wheezy we need propman to run as root, so it can access the GPIO pin used for resetting Propeller HAT:

 ```bash
 sudo chown root:root /usr/bin/propman